Your Complete Guide to Rigging Services

 - Note any technical problems: If you notice that a machine has technical issues that could lead to a malfunction, do not use it for your rigging project — take it out of commission and store it for repairs.
 This policy is especially crucial if more than one employee on the job site will operate a crane.

-- Ensure a balanced load: Perhaps the most universal rigging safety tip is that the load hook and upper suspension should form a straight line.
+- Ensure a balanced load: Perhaps the most universal rigging and moving safety tip is that the load hook and upper suspension should form a straight line.
 Ensure that chain and the hoist body never touch the load.
 Also, be aware of how far a load can swing.
 If a load becomes unbalanced, this may cause the crane to tip over.
 Always be mindful of the load capacity and its center of gravity.

 - Ensure the load cannot cause injury: For rigging equipment safety,don’t allow employees to stand or walk underneath a suspended load.
 The operator is responsible for keeping loads separate from other workers.
 Those close to the lifting should make sure their hands, fingers and feet stay away from pinch points.
 It’s also critical to avoid touching power lines, which can cause electric shock.